 Muslims, (less than 1%!) who are the real victims of 9/11, of course, are supposedly living in constant fear of bigoted jingoist racist Amurrican Islamophobes.
 People are suspicious of them, wondering if they can be trusted and resent them building mosques down the street from Ground Zero.
 Horrifying, no?
 Totally understandable, in the wake of the 9/11 riots and lynchings and murders and burnings of mosques and the shutting down of all Muslim immigration to America....oh, wait.
 Sorry.
 None of those things happened.
 There are twice as many of them now as before the Twin Towers.
 And the only reason for the grotesqueries of airport security is to avoid offending them.
 But beware anti-Muslim bigotry.
 And be sure to feel sorry for them and apologize.

 Jews.
 (2%).
 My attitude toward Jews, though historically extremely positive, if differentiated, has taken some hits of late.
-They are a group with hugely disproportionate influence and power.
+They are a group with hugely disproportionate influence and power and wealth.
 The vast majority of them are Jewish by genes and culture but have left behind the practice of their ancient and defining religion.
 And they are wildly of liberal and leftish persuasion.
 As Reb Dennis Prager laments, they have transferred their messianism from the Messiah to leftwing utopian political and social projects.
+Plus, as he points out, they have a kneejerk fear/contempt of Christianity and of any national identity based on actual nationality.
 Which makes them, as a group, inimical to Ex Cathedra's political and social views.

 The latest whine?
 About Downton Abbey.
 And here we have British Jews complaining, not Americans.
 The hit series, these individuals whine, does not grant visibility and weight to the anti-semitism of the English, especially the upper classes.
 Not making the Granthams look bad so that the Hebrews, once more, can be cast as the innocent victims of groundless resentment.*